 A secured loan might allow you to borrow more, but remember, you'll be at a risk of losing your existing home if you fail to make your repayments on time.

-A bridging loan might be an option for short-term funding to cover the land and building work, before taking out a conventional mortgage to repay the loan once the project's complete.
+Bridging loan – A bridging loan might be an option for short-term funding to cover the land and building work, before taking out a conventional mortgage to repay the loan once the project's complete.

 A bridging loan usually places a charge on both your current home and your future one, so your current property and your project may both be at risk if you can't keep up with repayments.

-Due to the typically high interest rates on self-build mortgages, it's a good idea to think about remortgaging to a standard mortgage product once the build's finished.
+Remortgaging your self-build home – Due to the typically high interest rates on self-build mortgages, it's a good idea to think about remortgaging to a standard mortgage once the build is finished.

 Most self-build mortgages have early repayment charges, but if you can get a substantially lower interest rate on a standard mortgage, it might still be worthwhile.